dropbox-code/repo-7/README.md

 }
 ```

-Then add rules you need to the rules list.
+Once you have added the plugin, you will need to add the rules you wish to use to your `rules` config.
 All rules from `@skyscanner/stylelint-plugin-backpack` need to be namespaced with `backpack`.

 Like so: